junxit/us-congress-bills-114/metadata.md

 - 2016-07-11 — Mr. Brat moved to suspend the rules and agree to the resolution.
 - 2016-07-11 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H4601)
 - 2016-07-11 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H4601)
+- 2016-07-12 — Received in the Senate and referred to the Committee on Energy and Natural Resources.